jholloc/imas-plugins/README.md

 ### Configuring with CMake

 By default, it will attempt to build every plugin it can -- every plugin for which the dependencies can be located.
-If a plugin is not being build then a warning will be printed to the terminal when CMake is run specifying which dependency cannot be found.
+If a plugin is not being built then a warning will be printed to the terminal when CMake is run specifying which dependency cannot be found.

 In order to run CMake to configure the build you need to run: